Abwehr: North Africa and the Middle East

-The Abwehr was active in North Africa leading up to and during the Western Desert Campaign of 1941-42.
+The Abwehr was active in North Africa leading up to and during the Western Desert Campaign of 1941–42.
 North Africa, like other cases, proved disastrous for the Abwehr.
 The greatest failure occurred as a result of deception operations conducted by the British.
 An Italian of Jewish ancestry was recruited in France sometime in 1940 by the Abwehr.
 Unknown to the Germans, this individual was an agent codenamed "Cheese" who was already working for the British SIS before the war began.
-In February 1941, the Abwehr sent Cheese to Egypt to report on any British military operations; instead of providing his German handlers with accurate information, he passed strategic deception materials and hundreds of MI5 doctored messages to Nazi intelligence by way of a fictitious sub-agent named ‘Paul Nicosoff’, helping to ensure the success of Operation Torch.
+In February 1941, the Abwehr sent Cheese to Egypt to report on any British military operations; instead of providing his German handlers with accurate information, he passed strategic deception materials and hundreds of MI5 doctored messages to Nazi intelligence by way of a fictitious sub-agent named 'Paul Nicosoff', helping to ensure the success of Operation Torch.
 Confirmation of this fact came when one of Hitler's most trusted military advisers, Chief of the OKW Operations Staff, General Alfred Jodl, later informed his Allied interrogators that the Allied landings in North Africa came as a total surprise to the German general staff.

 The need for upwards of 500 more agents to supplement intelligence operations in North Africa prompted the Abwehr to get creative.
-Arab prisoners of war (POWs) languishing in French camps were offered a trip back to their homeland if they agreed to spy for the Germans in North Africa, as were Soviet POWs in the east.
+Arab prisoners of war (POWs) languishing in French camps were offered a trip back to their homeland if they agreed to spy for the Germans in North Africa, as were Soviet POWs in the East.
 Other intelligence collection efforts included working closely with the Luftwaffe on aerial reconnaissance missions over North Africa.
 Previously, aerial reconnaissance was ordered by army intelligence officers of the Army Group HQ (part of the structure to which the Abwehr was assigned).
 Major Witilo von Griesheim was sent to Italian Libya in early 1941 to set up AST Tripoli (code name WIDO).
 He soon set up a network of agents and wireless stations gathering information in Libya and in the surrounding French territories.
 In mid-July 1941, Admiral Canaris ordered Luftwaffe Major Nikolaus Ritter of Abwehr I to form a unit to infiltrate Egypt through the desert to make contact with the Egyptian Army Chief of Staff, el Masri Pasha, but this effort repeatedly failed.
 Accompanying Ritter in Libya was the Hungarian desert explorer László Almásy with a mission to gather intelligence from British-held Egypt.
-After Ritter was injured and sent away, Almásy took over command, and organised the 1942 Operation Salam, which succeeded in transporting two German agents across the Libyan Desert behind enemy lines to Egypt.
+After Ritter was injured and sent away, Almásy took over command and organized the 1942 Operation Salam, which succeeded in transporting two German agents across the Libyan Desert behind enemy lines to Egypt.
 In July 1942, Almásy and his agents were captured by British counterintelligence operatives.